voiio/voiio.github.io/open_source.md

 Almost our entire stack is based upon open source tools and libraries and all platforms we build upon have a strong relationship with open source and free software.

-We believe that no matter how much you give to the community you will always receive more.
+We believe that no matter how much you give to the community, you will always receive more.
 This is why we try to contribute as much as possible.

 ### Policy